What Workers’ Compensation Insurers Don’t Want You To Know

 After being injured on the job, it is difficult to know what to expect.
 Once you report your injury and your initial claim is filed, you will begin working with a workers’ compensation insurer.
 They may tell you they will take care of you, but think again.
 There are many things workers’ compensation insurers do not want you to know.

 When facing a workers’ compensation claim, it is important to have an advocate that you trust to look out for your interests and help you obtain the compensation you deserve.
-The attorneys at Loney & Schueller, LLC, in West Des Moines, Iowa, have more than 40 years of combined experienced helping injured people obtain the compensation they deserve.
+The attorneys at Loney & Schueller, LLC, in West Des Moines, Iowa, have more than 50 years of combined legal experience helping injured people obtain the compensation they deserve.
 We will fight to ensure that you are not shortchanged by your workers’ compensation insurer.

 Secrets Of Workers’ Compensation Insurance Companies